gardener/documentation/website/documentation/getting-started/common-pitfalls/_index.md

 ![](./images/capacity.png)

 Sometimes requests cannot be fulfilled due to shortages on the infrastructure side.
 For example, a certain instance type might not be available and new Kubernetes nodes of this type cannot be added.
+It is a good practice to use the [cluster-autoscaler's priority expander](https://github.com/gardener/autoscaler/blob/machine-controller-manager-provider/cluster-autoscaler/expander/priority/readme.md) and have a secondary node pool.

 Sometimes, it is not the physical capacity but exhausted quotas within an infrastructure account that result in limits.
 Obviously, there should be sufficient quota to create as many VMs as needed.
 But there are also other resources that are created in the infrastructure that need proper quotas:
 - Loadbalancers